Common Control and Measurement Plane

 - Functional specification of extensions for GMPLS-related routing

 (OSPF, ISIS) and signaling (RSVP-TE) protocols required for path

-networks.
-Protocol formats and procedures that embody these
+establishment and maintenance.
+Protocol formats and procedures that

-extensions will be done jointly with the WGs supervising those
+embody these extensions will be done jointly with the WGs supervising

-- Definition of management objects (e.g., as part of MIB modules
+- Definition of management objects (e.g., as part of MIB modules) and

-or YANG models) and control of OAM techniques relevant to the
+control of OAM techniques relevant to the protocols and extensions

 - Define how the properties of network resources gathered by a